dylan-lang/binary-data/documentation/source/usage.rst

 Inheritance: Variably Typed Container Frames
 --------------------------------------------

-A vontainer frame can inherit from another container frame which already has some field structure.
+A container frame can inherit from another container frame which already has some field structure.
 The :class:`<variably-typed-container-frame>` class is used in container frames which have the type information encoded in the frame.
 Parsing